Department of Labor hosts first-ever prayer service, including a message from a right-wing rabbi

 George Washington University law professor Ira Lupu told CNN he doesn’t believe the Department of Labor’s service violated the Constitution.
 “If it becomes coercive in some way, or perceived to be, then the Establishment Clause of the Constitution is implicated.”

-But, Lupu said, the event raises “a question about leadership, about whether it’s prudent or appropriate for a leader to be doing something that might alienate some of the people who would otherwise attend the meeting.”
+“An agency meeting that opens with a prayer from an official does not violate the Constitution,” Lupu said.
+“But an agency gathering designed as a full-fledged worship service, involving leadership from clergy, presents serious Establishment Clause questions.
+In addition, it is a question about leadership, about whether it’s prudent or appropriate for a leader to be doing something that might alienate some of the people who would otherwise attend the meeting.”

 Chavez-DeRemer said at the event she got the idea to host a service from Hegseth.